Skip to main content

 Residence Halls Close

-Please write your name, dorm and room number on the card provided within the keychain card holder.
-Place completed card and p-card in the zippered key pouch.
-Return to the registration desk at the JRC or place in one of the key drop boxes in the residence halls.
+Please write your name, dorm, and room number on the card provided within the keychain card holder.
+Place the completed card and P-card in the zippered key pouch.
+Please return it to the registration desk at the JRC or place it in one of the key drop boxes in the residence halls.

 Thank you!